ZXPrism/ZXPrism/README.md

-I am **ZXPrism**, a student of Zhejiang University majoring Electronic and Information Engineering.
+I am **ZXPrism**, an undergraduate from Zhejiang University majoring Electronic and Information Engineering.

 I'm insterested in a wide variety of things, especially in **computer graphics** and **embeded development**.